 For major retailers, end-to-end encryption is an option.
 As PCI standards do not allow storing credit card information after a transaction, converting that data via algorithm protects the data while still allowing authorized use.
 Encryption is expensive, though, so not practical for small and mid-size companies.

 Currently, address checks for eCommerce via credit card use the Address Verification System (AVS).
 AVS checks the numbers of the address on the credit card file to the corresponding numbers provided in the eCommerce transaction.
 So, for example, AVS checks the zip code and the street number of a billing address and compares those numbers to the zip code and street number of the credit card owner.
 While Visa, MasterCard and American Express widely support AVS in the U.S., Canada and UK, there’s significant work to expand the scope to more countries.

 As many consumers perform eCommerce transactions on the mobile device, using mobile ID data points such as device information, geolocation, usage and billing data can disclose if the transaction is questionable.
 Similarly, device identification can examine the IP address, browser and operating system on desktop systems to see if the profile matches expectations.

 Knowledge is power

-It’s important to understand that payment fraud is a dynamic and ever-changing situation.
+It’s important to understand that payment fraud is dynamic and ever-changing.
 Fraudsters will discover new successful techniques and quickly scale up those types of attacks.
-New payment systems, methods, channels, providers and integrators will provide new opportunities and solutions, which might affect your whole payment management outlook.
+New payment processing systems, methods, channels, providers and integrators will provide new opportunities and solutions, which might affect your whole payment management outlook.

 Being aware of fraud techniques and solutions can help you derive a sturdy fraud management strategy.
-Enabling that smart strategy will depend on deploying a set of payment fraud tools that are adaptable, interoperable and scalable.
+Enabling that smart strategy will depend on deploying a set of adaptable, interoperable and scalable payment fraud tools.